tahuang1991/otmb_fw_code/README.md

 #### branch GE11_2018ME11_CCLUT_v0
 it is a special version for TAMU test.
 It included:
-    - part GEMCSC match features
+   - Full GEMCSC match features
    - HMT
-    - part new format
+   - new format for triggering and DAQ
    - fake ALCT generated with valid CLCT vpf

 ### Simulation
 The folder source/simulation contains a test bench, as well as a